nosarthur/nosarthur.github.io/_drafts/hobbies.md

 tags: [hobby]
 ---

 I enjoy many hobbies.
-Over the years, some fade away.
-Right now they are stabilized.
-In this post,
+Over the years, however, many faded away.
+Here I will analyze why they faded.

 For some unknown reason, my hobbies are mostly physical.
 Intellectual games such as bridge and poker somehow does not interest me very much.
-The only two non-physical hobbies are reading books and watching Youtube videos.
+The only two non-physical hobbies are

+* reading books
+* watching Youtube videos.

 * autonomous